Matt20D/cs6111/proj3/readme.txt

 How To reproduce the Dataset
 -------------------------------------

+The Numbers refer to the links above in 'Proj3 Data Sources'

 *) retrieve (2), and clean the NTA codes, by breaking them up into single neighborhoods.